Hullaah/alx-system_engineering-devops/0x00-shell_basics/README.md

 # 0x00-shell_basics

 This is the directory for project 0x00-shell_basics.
-It is part of the project to learn about devops.
+It was part of the project done during the ALX software enginerring programme to learn about devops.
 Some of the tasks included in the project are:

 ## 0-current_working_directory